-Rule number one: if you really want to see Stockholm during the winter, take your warmest cloths with you.
-I was not prepared to the icy wind, and yet I didn’t give up the trip to Uppsala, north of Stockholm, which was actually covered in snow.
+Rule number one: if you really want to visit Stockholm in wintertime, take your warmest cloths with you.
+I was not prepared to the icy wind.
+And yet I didn’t give up the trip to Uppsala, north of Stockholm, which was actually covered in snow.
 I wondered where the city was.
 Sweden did not fail to bewitch me though, and I decided I was still in love with the North despite of the weather and the seemingly endless darkness.

-We get back on the road, stopping in the modern city of Norrköping for a cup of coffee.
-Our plan is to visit a historical village nearby, but the heavy rain forces us to change our mind.
-Finally Stockholm looms in the distance, under an incredibly blue sky.
-We spend four days in the city, which looks completely different from the icy land I remembered.
-In August everything seems lively, coloured and warm.
-Squares, cafés and streets are teaming with people, and the sun doesn’t go down till late in the evening.
+I will jump right to the moment when, after a heavy rain, the clouds disappeared and Stockholm loomed in the distance, under a clear blue sky.
+We spend four days in the city, which didn’t look like the frozen land I remembered.
+In August everything seemed lively, coloured, and warm.
+Incredibly warm.
+Squares, cafés and streets were teaming with people, and the sun didn’t go down till late in the evening.

 Being there in the summer taught me that Stockholm is a city of water.
 Its many islands, some of which are inhabited while others are wild, are reachable by boat.
 One sunny day I insisted on going to the island of Drottingholm, where the Royal Palace stands.
 And it was a great idea.
-After visiting the beautiful Town Hall, a ferry takes us to this lovely spot, passing by little coves and other islands, and I suddenly see Stockholm’s full beauty.
-The landscape is blue and green.
-I can’t help being jealous of the people who own those amazing houses with private wharfs.
-Drottingholm is quiet, elegant yet sober, the perfect place to spend a lazy Sunday afternoon, hearing stories about the kings and queens of Sweden.
+After visiting the beautiful Town Hall, a ferry took us to this lovely spot, passing by little coves and other islands, and I suddenly saw Stockholm’s full beauty.
+The landscape was blue and green.
+I couldn’t help but being jealous of the people who owned those amazing houses with private wharfs.
+Drottingholm was quiet, elegant yet sober, the perfect place to spend a lazy Sunday afternoon, hearing stories about the kings and queens of Sweden.

 Gamla Stan and Swedish cuisine

-In the evening, we return to our hotel for a shower and then go out again in search for a place to eat.
-We head to Gamla Stan, the old town.
-It’s a pleasure to walk in the narrow streets among little shops, restaurants and cafés.
-There’s a cozy, lively atmosphere at sunset.
-I take a photo of an old telephone box in a quiet street.
-My father has found a small restaurant he likes, and we follow him inside.
-We order halibut, rice, potato salad, herring and cheese, followed by a generous cup of coffee.
+In the evening, we would return to our hotel for a shower and then go out again in search for a place to eat.
+We would head to Gamla Stan, the old town, a maze of little streets and pastel coloured houses.
+We would walk among little shops, restaurants and cafés.
+There was a cozy, lively atmosphere at sunset.
+We tried three different restaurants, the names of which I didn’t memorize.
+Sorry for that.
+But I could never forget what we ate: halibut, salmon, rice, potato salad, herring and cheese, followed by a generous cup of coffee.